Results 1 - 10

 REM is an active queue management scheme that measures congestion not by a performance measure such as loss or delay, but by a quantity we call price.
 Price is computed by each link distributively using local information and is fed back to the sources through packet dropping or marking.
 This decoupling of congestion and performance measures allows REM to achieve high utilization with negligible delays and buffer overflow regardless of the number of. sources.
 We prove that REM is asymptotically stable and compare its performance with RED using simulations.

-The impact of imperfect scheduling on cross-layer congestion control in wireless networks
+A tutorial on cross-layer optimization in wireless networks

 Abstract